On the motive of a commutative algebraic group: The -motive of

-We review the construction for the convenience of the reader.
-Without loss of generality, let $S$ be connected.
-Let $W\subset S\times G$ be an irreducible subvariety finite and surjective over $S$, i.e., a primitive finite correspondence.
+Let us recall the relation between finite correspondences $\Cor(S,X)$ and multivalued maps.
+Let $S$ be a connected smooth $k$-scheme and $W\subset S\times X$ be an irreducible subvariety finite and surjective over $S$, i.e., a primitive finite correspondence.
 Let $d$ be the degree of $W/S$.
 By work of Suslin and Voevodsky \cite[Preamble to Theorem 6.8]{SV1} there is an associated morphism